camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 export CLUSTER_1=cluster-london
 export CLUSTER_2=cluster-paris

-# The namespaces for each region where Camunda 8 should be running in
+# The namespaces for each region where Camunda 8 should be running
 export CAMUNDA_NAMESPACE_1=camunda-london
 export CAMUNDA_NAMESPACE_2=camunda-paris
 ```